Kursaal Congress Centre and Auditorium

-The Kursaal Congress Centre and Auditorium is a complex comprising several spaces: a great auditorium, many-use halls and exhibition halls.
-It was designed by Spanish architect Rafael Moneo, and is located in Donostia-San Sebastián (Basque Country, Spain).
-It opened in 1999.
+The Kursaal Congress Centre and Auditorium (Kursaal jauregia, Palacio de Congresos y Auditorio Kursaal) is a multi-purpose exhibition complex located in Donostia-San Sebastián, Basque Country, Spain.
+Opened in 1999 and designed by Spanish architect Rafael Moneo, it consists of several spaces, including a 1,800-seat auditorium, multi-use and exhibition halls.

-It consists of several spaces, including the 1,800-seat concert hall, the Palacio de Congresos-Auditorio Kursaal, and is the home of the biggest film festival in Spain, the San Sebastian International Film Festival, in existence since 1953.
+The centre is the home to the largest film festival in Spain, the San Sebastian International Film Festival, founded in 1953.
+In 2001, Kursaal Congress Centre and its architect Rafael Moneo were awarded the European Union Prize for Contemporary Architecture.

 History

-Placement: K Plot
+The Great Kursaal of San Sebastian

+The Great Maritime Kursaal of St. Sebastian opened in 1921, and was modeled after other European Kursaals—buildings for the use of visitors at health resorts or spas that generally included ballrooms, game and concert halls and restaurants.
+The palace was located in front of the Gros beach, next to the mouth of the Urumea River, on land gained from the sea.
+It incorporated a casino, a restaurant, a cinema and an 859-seat theater.
+Part of the interior, including the main hall, was designed by Victor Eusa.

 The historic Kursaal casino, next to the river's mouth.
-Note: the casino building in this photo is NOT the palace, which was demolished, as described in the text.

-This was an elegant palace built in 1921, incorporating a casino, a restaurant, a cinema theater, complementary rooms and an 859-seat theater, placed in front of the Gros beach, and next to the mouth of the Urumea river.
-Part of the interior, including the main hall, was designed by Victor Eusa.
-The entire building was pulled down in 1973.
-An empty plot (later called K Plot) was freed.
-The absence of any architectonic structure in such a privileged site for so many years was remarkable.

-Discarded projects

-At the time the old palace was pulled down, a competition was held to find a replacement.
+After the prohibition of gambling in Spain, the building fell into disuse and sustained long-term damage.
+In 1965, a competition was held to find a replacement.
 However, the winning project was never constructed due to its complexity.
+The palace was demolished in 1973, freeing an empty plot (later called K Plot).

 A new project proposal was submitted in 1972.
-After a few changes to the design, building work was started in 1975, but after the perimeter wall was complete and the foundations in place, works was halted.
-The plot of land then passed from private hands (as the Great Kursaal had been private) to public hands, so a public consortium was created for the purposes of constructing a new building.
+After a few changes to the design, construction started in 1975, but after the perimeter wall was complete and the foundations were laid, works were halted.
+The plot of land then passed from private hands to public and a consortium was created for the purposes of constructing a new building.

-Final choice
+Current complex

-Once the 1972 project discarded, and facing the possibility of building a great auditorium in the K Plot, six architects were consulted in 1989: Mario Botta, Norman Foster, Arata Isozaki, Rafael Moneo, Juan Navarro Baldeweg and Luis Peña Ganchegui.
-Of the six projects, the one of Moneo was chosen (the motto of which was "Two beached rocks").
+In 1989, six internationally renowned architects were invited to a technical consultation: Mario Botta, Norman Foster, Arata Isozaki, Rafael Moneo, Juan Navarro Baldeweg and Luis Peña Ganchegui.
+Of the six projects, the one by Moneo, titled "Two Stranded Rocks" was chosen.